KILTprotocol/docs/docs/participate/01_Staking/03_Delegate/02_become.md

 <!-- TODO: Link round to Glossary -->
 :::info
 For now, an account can only delegate to one collator at any time!
-Moreover, you can only (re-) delegate once per staking round, e.g. call `parachainStaking -> {joinDelegators, delegateAnotherCandidate}`.
+Moreover, you can only (re-) delegate once per staking round, e.g., call `parachainStaking -> {joinDelegators, delegateAnotherCandidate}`.
 :::